nruffilo/Adventure/adventure/README.md

 story: The text displayed when that adventure begins
 reward: An array of objects.
 Each object will have a "stat" and a "value".
 The stat relates to the user object and gives an increase or decrease in any stat.
 actions: An array of actions with a "text" and "action"  The action is a text value that directly points to the name of your adventure in the CommonAdventures.js file.
 Actions can have conditions (a minimum stat required to see it as an option) as well as a random chance to display.
 Condition of type "random" will give a random chance to display.
 You can also have the outcome of an action be random (the value is the minimum roll value out of 100);
+Encounters: A story can have random actions that happen when first encountering an adventure.
+They have a % chance which is their key.
+Everything is based on a 100% scale.
+An encounter can take a user to a different action, or can provide a reward.

 For Combat see the "ogre" for reference.
 A combat adventure will spawn a new combat.

+If you want an adventure to be available randomly through the "Adventure" button you need to add it to the AdventureList variable.